-- Public Sector clients having to use the OJEC process for orders that exceed legally binding EU limits; - Client asset rationalisation programmes (purchase and disposal of same). - □ Absence of actual utility consumption data for the estate. - Change of client Facility Management provider requiring a bedding-in period prior to activating previously approved energy efficiency programs.
+- Public Sector clients having to use the OJEC process for orders that exceed legally binding EU limits - Client asset rationalisation programmes (purchase and disposal of properties) - Absence of actual utility consumption data for the estate - Change of client Facility Management provider requiring a bedding-in period prior to activating previously approved energy efficiency programs

 There can also be a lack of clarity client-side and/or no clear guidelines on the company's procurement processes.
-We try to overcome some of these obstacles early in the sales cycle and shorten anticipated order delays by sharing with clients our industry 'know-how' and experience of working with other similar organisations.
+We try to overcome some of these obstacles early in the sales cycle and shorten anticipated order delays by sharing with clients our industry "know-how" and experience of working with other similar organisations.
 In some instances this isn't possible due to the competitive nature of certain client sectors.

-Innovation - New Product Development: As noted above, the Group has launched the M1G, a product for use on hot water heaters.
+• Innovation - New product development

+The Group has launched the M1G, a product for use on hot water heaters.
 In-field testing was successful and has shown that material savings in gas consumption and paybacks in line with client investment criteria can be made by deploying M1G.